Whitepaper: Kinnami Technology Overview

 -

 Storage agnostic platform: AmiShare has been designed to take advantage of whatever storage systems customers are using – whether in a datacenter, a cloud solution, an on-premises storage solution, or endpoint devices.
-It is also easier for customers to be able to switch between storage solutions, unlike current options which make it expensive & time-consuming.
+Additionally, it is easier for customers to be able to switch between storage solutions, unlike current options which make it expensive and time-consuming.

 -

-Detailed, focused information for access control, and threat detection & investigation: AmiShare’s design fundamentally assumes that all devices are hostile – its security & auditing tools are specifically built to assess data security in this environment, tracking end-user & administrator behavior.
+Detailed, focused information for access control, and threat detection & investigation: AmiShare’s design fundamentally assumes that all devices are hostile—its security and auditing tools are built specifically to assess data security in this environment, and tracks end-user and administrator behavior.
 System administrators define policies on a storage device according to attributes such as its physical security, location, ownership, etc. These policy definitions are dynamic, so changes are reflected by changes in the platform’s behavior as soon as possible.
-This information can be used to identify data access patterns and develop threat detection policies (e.g. cut-off user access in event of an anomaly) as well as provides data for 3rd party tools.
+This information can be used to identify data access patterns and develop threat detection policies (e.g. cut off a user’s access in event of an anomaly) as well as provides data for third-party tools.

 -

-Surveillance of endpoints used by end-users for access: AmiShare’s access subsystem surveils and audits the whole computer, not just the data protected by AmiShare, to watch for data leaks and other unusual behavior.
-Threat detection systems can use this information to detect anomalies (e.g. an end-user off-loading large datasets) which can drive access policy rules.
-All this increases system administrator’s visibility into end-user behavior, despite not having access to the end-user’s data.
+Surveillance of endpoints used by end-users for access: To watch for data leaks and other unusual behavior, AmiShare’s access subsystem surveils and audits the whole computer not just the data protected by AmiShare.
+Threat detection systems can use this information to detect anomalies which can drive access policy rules.
+For example, an end-user off-loading large datasets.
+All this increases system administrator’s visibility into end-user behavior, despite not having access to the end-user’s data

 Conclusion